Simulations and interactive activities to teach climate change in school basic sciences

 Team

-Graasp Climate is a collaboration between teachers from various Swiss secondary schools, the Graasp Association and scientific and educational advisors.
+Graasp Climate is a collaboration between teachers from various Swiss secondary schools (conception of the simulations and creation of the activities), the Graasp association (coding the simulations)and , scientific and educational advisors.

 Philippe Kobel